ChemEngEMH/AIPSEBioBook/README.md

 Martinez-Hernandez, E.; Puerto-Vargas, S.D.
 (2026).
 Artificial Intelligence in Process Systems Engineering - Modelling Biomass Conversion.
 De Gruyter.

 DISCLAIMER: The materials and code are intended for academic research only and not for commercial use.
-The authors assume no liability for the results.
+The authors assume no liability for the results, damage or any other consequences from the use of the code and other materials provided.
+Parts of the code were generated with AI support.
 Users are responsible for independent verification.
 Model accuracy varies from computer to computer and even from one run to another.